HanHsunShih/CCICriticalStudy/Week 12 Crip Technoscience.md

 # Week 12 Crip Technoscience
 ## Assignment Part 1: Journal Entry 1
+Academic essay of 2500 words exploring the intersection of computational thinking and culture.
+(50%)

 #### Note of Conducting Research in Conservation: Social Science Methods and Practice

 Reading: